 Ezell-Morgan is proud to offer homes that represent the latest that current technology and building science has to offer.
 They yield a positive return on their investment through energy savings while increasing comfort, health and safety.
-The design that we incorporate in each of our homes far exceeds the minimum qualifications of ENERGY STAR and is the product of years of experience.
+The design that we incorporate in each of our homes far exceeds the minimum standards of energy efficiency and is the product of years of experience.

 Each measure that we include in our design must fulfill the following requirements:

-Our windows are ENERGY STAR rated and feature low infiltration rates and high performance glass that is Low-E (low emissivity).
+Our windows feature low infiltration rates and high performance glass that is Low-E (low emissivity).
 Argon gas is injected between the panes to further increase R-value and reduce sound transmission.
 This makes these windows nearly double the R-value of standard double-pane windows.

-Our homes are heated and cooled with a super-high-efficiency Air Source Heat Pump (ASHP).
-This is basically an air conditioner that can both heat and cool.
-It is also 2-stage, which means that it can operate at two different levels of output.
+Our homes are heated and cooled with a super-high-efficiency equipment that has been properly sized to work optimally in our high performance homes.
+Most are 2-stage, which means they can operate at two different levels of output.
 About 85% of the time the low output is all that’s required, but when temperatures are extreme it will switch to high output.
-When winter temperatures drop below about 25 degrees, the heat pump will no longer be able to efficiently generate enough heat so the system includes a 95.5% efficient 2-stage furnace for the 3rd and 4th stages of heat.
-The furnace features a variable speed fan with an Electronically Commutated Motor (ECM) that lasts longer, is more efficient and much quieter than a standard furnace fan.
+The system fan is variable speed with an Electronically Commutated Motor (ECM) that lasts longer, is more efficient and much quieter than a standard fan.
 By combining this variable output equipment with an advanced thermostat, the system can control humidity as well as temperature.
-When humidity becomes elevated the system will automatically run the heat pump on low stage combined with a low fan speed to maximize dehumidification.
+When humidity becomes elevated the system will automatically run the AC on low stage combined with a low fan speed to maximize dehumidification.

 Perhaps the biggest bonus of all is that this equipment includes a 10-year parts and labor warranty with a lifetime warranty on the compressor.
 Standard equipment normally comes with a 5-year warranty that only covers parts.